FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th June 2019.md

 Mayor Sheahan recalled as a young boy attending the counts for local elections and acknowledged

 the attendance of his daughter and granddaughter Courtney.
-Mayor Sheahan spoke of the honour--- 6
+Mayor Sheahan spoke of the honour
+---
+6

 and privilege to serve as the first citizen of Limerick City and County Council.
 He stated that he